theoddora/Interview_Prep/System Design/02_Coordination.md

 A log is an ordered list of entries where each entry includes:
 * the operation to be applied to the state.
-The operation needs to be deterministic so that all followers end up in the same state, but it can be arbitrarily complex as long as that requirement is respected (e.g., compare- and-swap or a transaction with multiple operations);
+The operation needs to be deterministic so that all followers end up in the same state, but it can be arbitrarily complex as long as that requirement is respected (e.g., compare-and-swap or a transaction with multiple operations);
 * the index of the entry’s position in the log;
 * and the leader’s election term (the number in each box).